bsubercaseaux/PackingChromaticTacas/README.md

 This formula is included as an example in the `formulas` sub-folder.

+__Note__: when $c$, the center color is unspecified, the program takes $c := \min(r, k).$

-To add the ALOD clauses, it suffices to add `-a 1` to the Python3 command.
+To add the ALOD clauses, it suffices to add `-A 1` to the Python3 command.

-To do symmetry breaking, it suffices to add `-S 1` to the Python3 command.
+To do symmetry breaking, using 5 layers (as in the article), it suffices to add `-S 5` to the Python3 command.

 For example, by incorporating both, and checking the resulting file:

 ```
-python3 direct.py -r 6 -k 11 -c 6 -a 1 -S 1 -o direct-6-11-6-S-A.cnf
+python3 src/direct.py -r 6 -k 11 -c 6 -a 1 -S 1 -o formulas/direct-6-11-6-A-S5
-head direct-6-11-6-S-A.cnf
+head formulas/direct-6-11-6-A-S5.cnf
 ```

 We obtain the following output: